Logan Scott-Bowden

-Major General Logan Scott-Bowden, (21 February 1920 – 9 February 2014) was a British army officer.
+Major-General Logan Scott-Bowden (21 February 1920 – 9 February 2014) was a British army officer.
 A Royal Engineers officer during World War II, he was the first commander of the Ulster Defence Regiment.
-Retiring as a major general in 1974, he served as the colonel-commandant of the Royal Engineers from 1975 to 1980.
+Retiring as a major-general in 1974, he served as the colonel-commandant of the Royal Engineers from 1975 to 1980.

 Early life

 Scott-Bowden was born in Whitehaven, Cumbria on 21 February 1920, the son of Lt.Col.
-Jonathan Scott-Bowden, OBE, TD, and Mary Scott-Bowden (née Logan).
+Jonathan Scott-Bowden, OBE, TD, and Mary Scott-Bowden (née Logan), an international cricket player.
 He was educated at Malvern College and the Royal Military Academy, Woolwich.
 He was commissioned into the Royal Engineers on 3 July 1939.